 So advertising is allowed, providing you don’t give any search rank benefits to your sponsors.
 Personally, and with agreement from Lyndon at Cornwall SEO, I’ve removed all advertising, as I’m hoping that Google take a second look at my site, and deem it trustworthy again.

-First thoughts when I noticed the drop in rankings
+First thoughts when I noticed the drop

 Andy didn’t realise I had paid links using ‘dofollow’, but said he would’ve been surprised if my prize giveaway brought a negative impact.
 Lyndon suggested that I add ‘nofollow’, or remove the text link ads, then ‘request reconsideration’ through Google’s webmaster tools.
 That’s what I’ve done, although an automated message told me not to expect a response.

 Andy, Lyndon, thanks very much for getting back to me about this.

 It’d be a shame if I’ve received a permanent decrease, as I’ve worked hard on the blog, but I’m hoping that after a few weeks things will return to normal.

 During the past month, I posted a message on the Digital Point forum for ‘link sales’, wondering if any relevant sponsors would like to purchase a text link.
 I remember someone asking me, in the forum thread, if I used ‘nofollow’ on the links, and I said no, stating that I wanted to give my sponsors as much benefit as possible.
 It’s my guess that someone then reported me to Google, using the ‘report paid links’ page in their webmaster tools.